College of Engineering

 A student transferring with senior standing from another UM System campus must complete the last 15 credits in residence on the campus where the degree program is located.
 Twelve of these 15 credits must be in engineering and approved by the department awarding the degree.

-Any student whose enrollment in any college-level academic program resulted in dismissal, departure or who is on probation will not be admitted to the College of Engineering.
+Any student whose enrollment in any college-level academic program resulted in dismissal, departure or who is not on good academic standing will not be admitted to the College of Engineering.

 International Admission